wilfredinni/python-cheatsheet/cheatsheet/file-directory-path.md

     WARNING
   </base-warning-title>
   <base-warning-content>
     Directories themselves also have a size!
-So you might want to check for whether a path is a file or directory using the methods in the methods discussed in the above section.
+So, you might want to check for whether a path is a file or directory using the methods in the methods discussed in the above section.
   </base-warning-content>
 </base-warning>